aws-samples/aws-glue-samples/GlueCustomConnectors/development/Athena/README.md

 AWS Glue is adding support for custom connectors of various types and interfaces, including Spark, Athena federated query and JDBC.
 This document means to serve as a guided example for developing a Glue custom connector with Athena federated query interface to read and query from a custom data store.
 You can also use the same connector in Athena, more details can be found [here](https://github.com/awslabs/aws-athena-query-federation).

 **Please note that Glue custom connectors with the Athena federated query interface do not require an AWS Lambda function to read the data from the underlying data store.
-They are plugged into the AWS Glue Spark runtime directly and execute inline within the Spark driver and executors to read the metadata and scane the data from the data sources.**
+They are plugged into the AWS Glue Spark runtime directly and execute inline within the Spark driver and executors to read the metadata and scan the data from the data sources.**

 Glue custom connectors with Athena federated query interface do not yet support the User Defined Functions (UDFs) and predicate push downs.
 This functionality would be available soon.